Charles Herbster: 2022 gubernatorial election

 In November 2020, Herbster established a campaign committee in preparation for a second gubernatorial race.
-He selected Omaha City Councilwoman, Aimee Melton as his campaign treasurer.
+He selected Omaha City Councilwoman Aimee Melton as his campaign treasurer.
 On April 26, 2021, Herbster declared his candidacy in the 2022 Nebraska gubernatorial election.
 Until September 2021, Corey Lewandowski served as a senior advisor before he was let go amid sexual harassment allegations.
 In 2021, Herbster called Ben Sasse a "Looney Tune Senator."
-Herbster is opposed to the estate tax in the United States.
-His opposition to critical race theory was a central part of his gubernatorial campaign.
+Herbster is opposed to the estate tax in the United States, and his opposition to critical race theory was a central part of his gubernatorial campaign.

 KMTV reported in June 2021 that Herbster had almost 600 late property tax payments on his various properties in Colorado, Iowa, Missouri, Nebraska. and Virginia.
-Herbster responded the funds were used for payroll; however, he gave personal donations totaling millions to political campaigns during this same time period.
+Herbster responded that the funds were used for payroll; however, he gave personal donations totaling millions to political campaigns during this same time period.

 Donald Trump endorsed Herbster in late 2021.
 Herbster has shifted between supporting the idea that Trump won the 2020 election and stating Joe Biden is the "duly elected" President.
 Incumbent governor Pete Ricketts denounced the endorsement.
 Reid Epstein of the New York Times characterized the Trump endorsement as the "entire rationale" for the campaign.

 In May 2022, Herbster lost the primary election, placing second behind businessman Jim Pillen.

 Sexual assault allegations

-In April 2022, the Nebraska Examiner published a story stating that Nebraska state senator Julie Slama and seven other women accused Herbster of groping or forcibly kissing them.
+In April 2022, the Nebraska Examiner published a story stating that Nebraska state senator Julie Slama and seven other women accused Herbster of groping or forcibly kissing them dating back to 2017.
 The allegations were supported by witnesses.
-He denies the allegations.
+Herbster denies the allegations.
 Two weeks later, a former legislative assistant to State Senator Dave Murman publicly accused Herbster of groping her at the same event in which Slama accused Herbster of groping her.

-Herbster filed a defamation lawsuit against Slama in the Johnson County District Court.
+Herbster filed a defamation lawsuit against Slama in Johnson County District Court.
 Three days later, Slama filed a countersuit against Herbster alleging that Herbster had committed sexual battery.
-Her lawyer called Herbster's lawsuit "a frivolous and bad faith attempt to bully a sexual assault victim into silence".
+Her lawyer called Herbster's lawsuit "a frivolous and bad faith attempt to bully a sexual assault victim into silence."
 In court papers, Slama gave specific and graphic details on how Herbster assaulted her in public and requested a jury trial.

-Slama's lawyers sought to depose Herbster before the primary election, but Herbster's lawyers successfully delayed a deposition of their client in May 2022, and continued to resist a deposition in June 2022.
+Slama's lawyers sought to depose Herbster before the primary election, but Herbster's lawyers successfully delayed a deposition of their client in May 2022 and continued to resist a deposition in June 2022.
 Slama accused Herbster of waging a "prejudicial media war" against her.

 Although Donald Trump continued to support Herbster in his run for governor after the allegations were made public, in April 2022 the "former president relayed word that Herbster wasn't fighting back hard enough" to dispel the assault allegations which encouraged Herbster to release video attack ads against Slama without directly mentioning her name.

 In October 2022, Herbster and Slama dropped their lawsuits against one another.